 English and Western Riding Styles or Disciplines

-Click on each for historical and modern day practices, plus photos.
+Click on English or Western for individual disciplines, historical and modern day practices, plus photos.

 Since 1100 B. C (Iron Age), various horse riding styles, horse riding disciplines and equine sports have been honed through games, races and other competitions, or through the work man needed a horse to do, then competitions based on this skill.
 Surely there is little doubt that such sport occurred even earlier.
 The role of horse riding styles has greatly exceeded simply entertainment; at first, it increased excellence in horsemanship that gained great rewards on the battlefield.
 Societies that could mount large cavalries had an enormous advantage over those less prepared.
 Sports and competition helped hone the skills of soldiers and generated improvements in equipment and breeding that time after time altered the outcome of history.

 Of course not all horse riding disciplines had their origin in military training.
 Hunting and even competitive jumping, as a riding style, grew from the necessity of hunting.
 Rodeo began as a way of demonstrating the skills needed on ranches and farms and the necessity of moving and handling food animals.
 Sports such as horse pulls also came as a way to demonstrate skills needed for survival and the growing of towns and countries.
 Harness racing began with spontaneous competition between drivers on the roads.

 Horse riding styles and their underlying motivation to gain a competitive edge, have given rise to numerous improvements in all the varied riding disciplines through the centuries.
 Improved tack is streamlined, more effective and better suited to varied tasks.
 Lighter weight vehicles stem from early chariot racing into the harness racing industry of today.
 Horse supplies, horse health and care have all improved and continue to do so.